logoraz/aoforce/README.md

 ## Setup, Building & Testing

-Currently, the setup of this project itself acts as a template on how to scaffold a modern Common Lisp system using the ASDF `package-inferred-system` along with a testing framework (FiveAM).
+Currently, the setup of this project itself acts as a template on how to scaffold a modern Common Lisp system along with a testing framework (FiveAM).
 The Common Lisp code written herein also acts as a 'style guide' on my functionality/aesthetic preferences.
 I also use [ocicl](https://github.com/ocicl/ocicl) for a modern approach for Common Lisp Systems Management, its a great tool (highly preferred over quicklisp, qlot, roswell, CLPM, and vend which is discriminatory towards those using ASDF's